 Attempting to contact the CEO of a Fortune 500 company will probably not get you any results.
 This is where you start with your local network (parent’s jobs, neighbors, church members, fraternity or sorority members etc.) and then move onto using school resources to tap into the alumni network.

-Through those networks of people, you should be able to identify at least one opportunity to sit down or have a brief phone call with someone that can give you insight.
+Through networking, you should be able to identify at least one opportunity to sit down or have a brief phone call with someone that can give you insight.
 Since you likely have no classes, you’ll have the time to find the right person and connect.

-Use this time off to create your online profile on LinkedIn.
+Use this time off to create your LinkedIn profile.
 LinkedIn is an online community for professionals of all levels to connect, network, share and learn.
 Many companies, large and small post jobs and internships through LinkedIn.
 They also use it to locate and connect with potential candidates.

 Your LinkedIn profile should mirror your resume, however, it provides the opportunity to include additional information.
 You can write a professional summary, highlight skills, add recommendations, share a portfolio and publish content.
 The other great thing is that you can find and directly apply for jobs and internships through LinkedIn.